Are you suffering from alcohol-induced panic attacks?

-A rise in adrenaline can make you lively, which is why intoxicated people are often loud and active at first.
+A rise in adrenaline can make you lively, so intoxicated people are often loud and active at first.

-However, if you are susceptible to panic, then it can also increase anxiety.
+However, if you are susceptible to panic, it can also increase anxiety.

 The results are a full-blown panic attack, which can be very frightening.

 Why panic attacks occur